 When selecting professional development programs and books to read, think about things that excite and re-inspire you.
 In addition, focus on skills, time, and/or energy improvements that will improve your teaching long-term because they will help with whatever the fall looks like while ensuring you don’t waste your time chasing what-if worst-case scenarios.

 For example, if you’re struggling with time management, Angela Watson’s 40 Hour Teacher Workweek Club is a good option.
-If you’re struggling with classroom management, we have Classroom Management 101 and Beyond Classroom Management.
+If you’re struggling with classroom management, we have Classroom Management 101.
 Maybe you’re interested in new technology or project-based learning.
 Whatever it is, find something you want to improve on and work on that.

 Time spent here is worthwhile because it will get your creative juices going and will benefit you no matter what school looks like in the fall.
 If we do have some elements of virtual or blended learning, those tools will still help you both now and in the future.